Frequently Asked Questions About the School of Educational Studies

 A California Preliminary Credential allows you to teach in public and charter K–12 schools.
 A multiple-subject credential is for those who want to teach all subjects in a self-contained classroom, like those typically found in elementary schools.
 Single-subject credentials are for those who want to teach one subject in middle or high school.
 Education Specialist Credentials are for those who want to work with students with disabilities.

 Next, let’s figure out what kind of teacher you want to be.
-Make an appointment with one of our Teacher Education advisors by calling 909-621-8076.
+Please contact the Office of Admissions at firstname.lastname@example.org or call 909-607-7811.
 If you can’t come in for a face-to-face visit, we’ll schedule a phone conversation.

 MA and PHD Programs

-For more information about CGU’s Masters and PhD in Education programs, contact the School of Educational Studies’ Senior Assistant Director of Admissions Edlyn Delano:
+For more information about CGU’s Masters and PhD in Education programs, please contact the admissions representative listed at the bottom of this page.

 A professional background in education is not required for our MA in Education Program.
 Our PhD in Education program does not require one either.
 However, it is beneficial in the scholarly process and can maximize the amount of transferable graduate units you can apply toward the program.